-As a part of the renovation, we are removing the original built-in furniture and installing modular furnishings, similar to what we have elsewhere on campus.
+As a part of the renovation, we removed the original built-in furniture and installed new modular furnishings, similar to what we have elsewhere on campus.

 Each room in ELH contains: